anttijuu/O3-chat-client/CONTRIBUTING.md

 I will then review the fix and accept it if possible.

 Contributions welcomed and thankfully received.
+Please be aware of the license before entering contributions.

 N.B: this is a course project and all contributions are reviewed for suitability for this specific course.